 A few years back, when I heard BiggerPockets was considering publishing a book targeting the young working professional to guide them off the beaten path of financial mediocrity, I offered to help any way I could and was excited for it to happen.
 Privately, I even hoped they would ask me to write it.

-That book is now out, and the title is Set for Life, authored by BiggerPockets’ own Scott Trench.
-Last week, I listened to the book on Audible, and I was blown away.
-Mr. Trench did such a phenomenal job.
+That book is out and the title is Set for Life, authored by none other than Mr. Trench.
+I listened to the book on Audible, and I was blown away.
+He did such a phenomenal job.
 I couldn’t have dreamed of producing a book of this quality.
-When I finished the book, I thought to myself, “If enough people read this, it will change the world.”
+When I finished it, I thought to myself, “If enough people read this, it will change the world.”
 I write this blog post to get behind every single word in Mr. Trench’s book and to promote it as much as possible because not only do I believe in it, but I have lived the advice he gives, and it took me from a kid who could barely read to financially free at the age of 27.
 If it can do that for me, it can do the same or greater for the masses who find themselves financially ignorant.

 To encourage you to read and share Set For Life, I wanted to connect my own true story to some of Mr. Trench’s thoughts and quotes from the book.